Gravvik Municipality

 Gravvik is a former municipality in the old Nord-Trøndelag county, Norway.
 The 192 km2 municipality existed from 1909 until its dissolution in 1964.
-The municipality covered the northern coastal areas of the present-day municipality of Nærøysund in Trøndelag county.
-The administrative centre of the municipality was the village of Gravvik where the Gravvik Church is located.
+The municipality covered the northern coastal areas of the present-day Nærøysund Municipality in Trøndelag county.
+The administrative centre of the municipality was the village of Gravvika where the Gravvik Church is located.

-History
+Prior to its dissolution in 1964, the 192 km2 municipality was the 380th largest by area out of the 689 municipalities in Norway.
+Gravvik Municipality was the 645th most populous municipality in Norway with a population of about 804.
+The municipality's population density was 4.2 PD/km2 and its population had decreased by 9.6% over the previous 10-year period.

+General information

-The municipality of Gravvik was established on 1 January 1909 when the municipality of Leka was divided in two.
-The northern island area (population: 1,209) became the new (smaller) municipality of Leka and the southern coastal area (population: 881) became the municipality of Gravvik.
+The municipality of Gravik (later spelled Gravvik) was established on 1 January 1909 when Leka Municipality was divided in two.
+The northern island area (population: 1,209) became the new (smaller) Leka Municipality and the southern coastal area (population: 881) became Gravvik Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the neighboring municipalities of Kolvereid (population: 2,426), Nærøy (population: 2,182), Gravvik (population: 816), and the western two-thirds of Foldereid were merged to form the new, larger municipality of Nærøy.
+On 1 January 1964, a large merger took place which dissolved Gravvik Municipality.
+The following areas were merged to form a new, larger Nærøy Municipality: